kannanvijayan-zz/Thoughts/binjs_part1.md

 describing the structure of the source, a native-code loader generally never looks at a part of the source until it needs to execute it.

-The per-byte work for loading native code is almost zero.
+The per-byte work for loading native code is almost zero, because a native-code loader can ignore all loaded code completely until it is run.

 ### Dart